Publicly Traded Partnership: Everything You Need to Know

 Real Property Rent

-Real property rent refers to amounts that would meet the requirements as real rent, as per Section 856(d), if:
+Real property rent refers to amounts that would meet the requirements of real rent, as per Section 856(d), if:

 Certain Income Qualifying Under Regulated Investment Company or Real Estate Trust Provisions